Cofix: Belarus

 The first Cofix coffee shops in Belarus opened in 2019.
 By 2022 the local chain expanded to more than 30 outlets.
 According to the Project Café Europe 2022 report, published by the Allegra World Coffee Portal, Cofix became the largest branded coffee chain in Belarus.

 Poland

 The first Cofix coffee shop was opened in Warsaw in 2020 on Świętokrzyska Street.
 Despite the COVID-19 pandemic, Cofix remained on the market and successfully continued to open new stores.
-Currently, the Polish branch has 4 outlets, one of which is franchised.
-Cofix cooperates with investors wishing to open new coffee shops in Warsaw and other cities in Poland.
+Currently, the Polish branch has 18 outlets, 7 of which is franchised.
+Allegra Project Cafe Europe 2023 ranked Cofix among the top 10 largest branded coffee shop chains in the country.

 As in other countries, Cofix in Poland uses a fixed price menu system.
-Here they sell coffee and other drinks for 6, 9, 12 and 15 zlotys.
-It also serves freshly prepared sandwiches, cakes and other types of desserts from Polish producers.
+Here they sell coffee, freshly prepared sandwiches, cakes and other types of desserts for 8, 12, 14, 16, 18 and 20 zlotys.
 Several coffee shops also offer freshly prepared breakfast and handmade ice cream.

+Spain

+The first Cofix coffee shop in Spain was opened in Valencia in September 2023.